-From their brother or sister’s first stay with us right through to bereavement, we’re here to offer one-to-one emotional support to siblings of the children who we care for at Helen & Douglas House patients.
+From their brother or sister’s first stay with us right through to bereavement, we’re here to offer one-to-one emotional support to siblings of the children who we care for at Helen & Douglas House.
 We can visit them at home or school, or they can come to the hospice, and now we even offer online sessions.
 These can be for as long and as regular as a sibling needs, and give them the chance to talk openly about their feelings with a trained Sibling Support Worker, with therapeutic play used to support discussion.

 “I was really shy about talking about my sister before I started going to The Elephant Club.
 I didn’t want to talk that much about it.
 But the more sessions I had I got really into it and they’ve really helped me open up and explain more about it.
 It’s easier to open up because there are people who aren’t related to you, so it’s easier to talk to them.
 The Elephant Club gives me more confidence about talking about my sister to other people….and they understand here.”
 Chloe

-We have two support groups for the brothers and sisters of our patients: The Elephant Club for young siblings aged 6 to 11 years old and an Adolescent Sibling Group for those aged 12 to 17 years old.
+We have two groups for the brothers and sisters: The Elephant Club for younger siblings aged 6 to 11 years old, and the Siblings Group for older children aged 12 to 17 years old.